 - Students are able to (1) develop an understanding of professional ethics; (2) develop an understanding of the general procedures of landscape architectural practice including familiarity with the production and realisation of designed and managed landscapes; (3) develop a basic understanding of office management, contracts and the legal responsibilities and obligations required for the practice of landscape architecture in Australia; (4) develop an understanding of the institutional context that governs the practice of landscape architecture in Australia including national, regional and local planning policy and procedures; (5) become familiar with alternative modes of professional practice applicable to office management structures, staff expertise and procurement, project delivery and research and development practices; and (6) gain experience in the formulation and management of project design teams, project research and professional presentations.

-- Typically this unit is assessed in the following ways: (1) minor assignment; (2) presentation; (3) report; and (4) in-class test.
+- Indicative assessments in this unit are as follows: (1) minor assignment; (2) presentation; (3) report; and (4) in-class test.
 Further information is available in the unit outline.

 - Unit Coordinator(s)